NLeSC/eEcology-script-wrapper/docs/script_requirements.rst

 Database
 ========

 The script will be executed with the database privileges of the end-user.
 This means only use table/views everyone can use eg. only use ``\*_limited`` views.

+The database stores datetime with UTC timezone.
+Datetimes from the submit form are also in UTC timezone.
+Inside script make sure you use **UTC timezone** when quering database and generating output.

 Matlab
 ======